 It will be useful to do some thorough research on the potential effects that computers have over skin in its very early stages.

-Furthermore, studies have associated LED lights present in computers, bulbs, TVs and cell phones to enhanced irreparable harm and risk to the retinal region.
+Furthermore, studies have associated LED UV lights present in computers, bulbs, TVs and cell phones.

 Researchers have also stated that damage may be caused by radiation at higher levels present in blue light band.

-With LED lights being used in TV screens, mobile phones, and computers, the problem is only anticipated to grow in the near future.
+With LED lights being used in TV screens, phones, and computers, the problem is only anticipated to grow.

 Hence, there has been developed blue light filters like Iris app that will do a world of good to the eyes and sleep.